CLOBr Logo

 Key Characteristics of CEXs

-• Centralized Control: Operated by a company with authority over the platform
+• Centralized Control: A company runs the show

 CEX Order Books

-Traditional exchanges use order books to facilitate trading.
-An order book is a list of buy (bid) and sell (ask) orders, organized by price level.
+An order book lists all open buy (bid) and sell (ask) orders, organized by price level.

 CEX order book example